CUTR-at-USF/gtfs-realtime-validator/README.md

 `java -Djsse.enableSNIExtension=false -jar target/gtfs-realtime-validator-1.0.0-SNAPSHOT.jar`

 You should see some output, and a message saying `Go to http://localhost:8080 in your browser`.

+Note that there is also an option to run the validator as a batch process on archived feeds - see ["Configuration Options -> Batch Processing"](https://github.com/CUTR-at-USF/gtfs-realtime-validator#batch-processing).

 #### 3. View the application